rpgreview/papersandpaychecks/cow-orkers.md

 If you are successful and have taken the pistols, roll your Sleight vs their Sense (sight) at 12.
 If you succeed, the Guards are impressed with your level of rehabilitated social duty, provide you extra rations, and you have two pistols with ammunition.
 Gain +1 STR and go to 5.3.85 The Farm.

 If you are successful and have taken the pistols, but failed your Sleight vs their Sense (sight) contest, you may either fight your way out or surrender.
 If you choose to fight your way out go to 5.3.4 The Gun Fight, but gain +1x damage on your first shot and the opponent's DEX is effectively 0 (-5 to contest) as you have surprise.
-If you surrender go to 5.3.15 Juche Mercy.
+If you surrender go to 5.3.8 Juche Mercy.

-If you fail the Survival check and did not take the pistols you are taken back to 5.3.3 The Box.
+If you fail the Survival check and did not take the pistols you are taken back to 5.3.3 The Box, unless to succeed at a Act check TN 9 where you give a bawling story of how you struggled to keep the drivers alive.
+The Guards are impressed with your efforts and provide you extra rations; gain +1 STR and go to 5.3.85 The Farm.

 If you fail the Survival check and you took the pistols, roll your Sleight vs their Sense (sight) at 12.
 If you succeed, you are taken back to 5.3.3 The Box, but now you have two pistols and ammunition.
 If you fail your Sleight vs their Sense contest, go to 5.3.4 The Gun Fight.

+### 5.3.22 Administration Buildings

+You attemp to sneak up on one of the administration buildings without being seen.
+You have no skill at this, so you operate at a default level (-4).
+Fortunately, you are small (+1).
+If you are attempting the action at night, you also receive an additional +4 bonus due to the lack of lighting.

+Unfortunately, you are engaging in a contest against Guards who are, unsurprisingly, good at Guarding.
+You must succeed a contest against all the Guards' Sense (sight) checks; they have a PER of 12, (+1) and a Sense (sight) of +2.
+If you are spotted the Guards, the following Guard statistics also become relevant: STR 12 (+1), DEX 12 (+1), firearms +2.
+They will fire the assault rifles in semi-automatic mode (three shots, -1 to skill).
+An assault rifle requires a reloading action after 30 round, does 4x damage.

+The Guards will shot to kill and if they succeed in doing so, go to 5.3.8 Juche Mercy.
+If by some miracle, you succeed in defeating the Guards go to 5.3.9 Inside Knowledge, or 5.3.13 Steal a Car!

+### 5.4.23 Illegal Economic Migrant

+Congratulations, you have made it across the border into China.
+However China does not look kindly upon North Korean refugees, and will not grant you refugee status.
+You must make contact with friendly Koreans who live on the Chinese side of the border.
+Make a Knowledge (general) with a TN of 15 as a streetwise check.
+If you fail, you have made the wrong contacts, and have been turned in to the Chinese authorities.
+After a couple of days in a Chinese prison, you are returned to Korea where you will receive 5.3.8 Juche Mercy.

+If you succeed however you are now working as an illegal farmworker in China and you are provided food and lodging.
+It isn't much, but it's a lot better than where you were before.
+One day you may even try to make it to South Korea as a *real* refugee.
+But that's another story.

+### 5.3.24 Revelations

+An old memory comes forth and you enter in a password for advanced privileges.
+Access is granted and once again you search for your name.
+This time, startling information is received.
+YOU were the administrator of Camp 22.
+Yes, it was only in acting role, whilst the usual administrator was on leave for "illness", but nevertheless you were in charge.
+In charge of those who did the beatings, in charge of those who provided the meagre rations.
+That was your responsibility.

+Apparently, however, you had some moral sense.
+You had written to one of the many Vice-Presidents about the many "kotjebi" (vagrant children) that were at the camp, whose parents or other family members had died due to various reasons.
+As they had committed to crime against society themselves, you recommended that they be rehabilitated and integrated to society.

+The problem wasn't the suggestion as such, but rather your use of the term "kotjebi", which is forbidden in official correspondence.
+The order to incarcerate notes that you had engaged in a "bourgeoisie-liberal sentimentalism", "anti-Party propaganda", "destabilising the State and society" and that a harsh regime of "re-education" was necessary.
+It was the result of this "re-education" that you had forgotten not just the memo, but also your prior position in the camp.
+If you experienced a beating by The Box Guard, it becomes clear that he wasn't insulting you - but rather telling you the truth.

+You suffer a mental attack with a WIS 18 (+4) as a result of this revealation.
+This is a mental wound, not a bruise, and it shakes you in realisation and will take a long time to heal.

+If you are still *compos mentis*, you may make your way to 5.3.14 Hoeryong City Gate, but before you go there is one other thing that comes to mind; make an Administration check, TN 9.
+If you succeed, you write a short script that deletes the eletronic records and recurses into the online backups.
+Gain 5 Mental health bruise points back, as you are bouyant with at least some success.

-### 5.3.51 ChickenQuest
+### 5.3.25 ChickenQuest

 Fresh meat!
 Such a fortuitous opportunity cannot be passed up.
+Kim Il-sung must be looking down on the heavens for you.
 You take the opportunity, as do others, to hide some fresh chicken meat on your person.
 Soon, another truckload of guards will appear to take you away to the farm.
 Roll your Sleight vs their Sense (sight) at 12.
 If you succeed, you have succeeded and will have chicken tonight; gain a point of STR and go to 5.3.5 The Farm.
 If you fail, your precious chicken carcass is cruelly wrenched from you, and you're taken back to 5.3.3 The Box.